marijnh/Eloquent-JavaScript/17_canvas.md

 ```

 The two control points specify the direction at both ends of the
 curve.
-The further they are away from their corresponding point, the
+The farther they are away from their corresponding point, the
 more the curve will "bulge" in that direction.

 {{if book